Table of Content +

 What topics are covered in the RBI Grade B DSIM paper-wise syllabus?

-The RBI Grade B DSIM paper-wise syllabus focuses mainly on advanced statistics, econometrics, data science, and analytical skills required for data modeling and policy research at the Reserve Bank of India.
-The exam includes three papers, where Paper 1 and Paper 2 cover detailed statistics topics at a post-graduation level, while Paper 3 evaluates English writing ability and expression skills.
-Below are the main topics covered in each paper as per the official syllabus.
+RBI Grade B DSIM syllabus mainly focuses on advanced Statistics, Econometrics, Data Science, and analytical skills required for data modelling and policy research.
+The exam is conducted in three papers.
+Paper 1 and Paper 2 include postgraduate-level Statistics topics, while Paper 3 tests English writing and communication skills.
+Overall, the syllabus is designed to assess both strong quantitative knowledge and the ability to present ideas clearly.
+The main topics covered in each paper, as per the official syllabus, are given below.

 | Paper | Type | Topics (Simple Pointers) |